Remember to cite LawCareers.Net on your application form if you apply to Accutrainee.

 - Written exercise

-We are extremely proud of our trainees with the calibre being demonstrated by the fact that more than 96% of our trainees to date have secured jobs on qualification with several having been offered more than one NQ position on qualification.
-This also demonstrates the high employability of trainees who have completed our training programme.
+More than 97% of our trainees to date have secured jobs on qualification with many having been offered more than one NQ position on qualification.
+This demonstrates the calibre and high employability of trainees who have gone through our programme.

 We do not currently offer vacation schemes or work placement programmes, but we do offer paralegal roles.
 Please apply via our website for a paralegal position.

-Training contract programmes are completely varied.
+Accutrainee offers a wide range of secondment opportunities and this makes your Qualifying Work Experience (the training contract programme) completely varied.
 You could be with an in-house team for two years, a law firm for one year followed by one year with an in-house team, six months in-house followed by 18 months at a law firm or vice versa, you get the picture.
 What we will ensure is that you are satisfying all regulatory requirements and that all practice skills standards are being met.
 This is all discussed with you beforehand and throughout your period of recognised training.

 Seat durations and rotations will be down to a variety of factors including your preferences, client demand and ensuring regulatory requirements are met.
 Typically seats or secondments will be six months or longer.
 What's most important is what you're actually doing on the secondment, what you're learning, how you're developing and that you're getting the breadth of training you need.
 We focus on delivering trainees to clients when there is a genuine business need meaning you spend less time twiddling your thumbs and more time gaining valuable experience.